AndreaTribotti/Adaptive-step-control-for-RK-methods/README.md

 run_full_comparison.m
 ```

-This script generates the work–precision plot used to compare the methods.
+This script generates the work–precision plot and the table used to compare the methods.

 ---